ibm-cloud-docs/containers/vpc_vpn.md

 {: #options}

 Choose a VPN connection solution based on which resources or networks you want to connect your cluster to.
+{: shortdesc}

-**Communication with resources in on-premises data centers**</br>
+### Communication with resources in on-premises data centers
+{: #onprem}

 To connect your cluster with your on-premises data center, you can set up the VPC VPN service or a strongSwan IPSec VPN service.
+{: shortdesc}

 * With the {{site.data.keyword.vpc_short}} VPN, you connect an entire VPC to an on-premises data center.
 This option allows you to remain VPC-native in you VPN connection setup.
 To get started by creating a VPC gateway for your subnets, see [Using VPN with your VPC](/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-vpn-with-your-vpc).
 * With the [strongSwan IPSec VPN service ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.strongswan.org/about.html), you set up a VPN load balancer directly in your cluster.
 To get started, [configure and deploy the strongSwan IPSec VPN service](/docs/containers?topic=containers-vpn#vpn-setup).

 If you plan to connect your cluster to on-premises networks, you might have subnet conflicts with the IBM-provided default 172.30.0.0/16 range for pods and 172.21.0.0/16 range for services.
 You can avoid subnet conflicts when you [create a cluster in the CLI](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cli_cluster-create-vpc-classic) by specifying a custom subnet CIDR for pods in the `--pod-subnet` flag and a custom subnet CIDR for services in the `--service-subnet` flag.
 {: tip}

-**Communication with resources in other VPCs**</br>
+### Communication with resources in other VPCs
+{: #vpc-vpc}

 To connect an entire VPC to another VPC in your account, you can use the {{site.data.keyword.vpc_short}} VPN.
+{: shortdesc}

 For example, you can connect subnets in a VPC in one region through a VPN connection to subnets in a VPC in another region.
 To get started by creating a VPC gateway for your subnets, see [Using VPN with your VPC](/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-vpn-with-your-vpc).
 Note that if you use [access control lists (ACLs)](/docs/containers?topic=containers-vpc-network-policy) for your VPC subnets, you must create inbound or outbound rules to allow your worker nodes to communicate with the subnets in other VPCs.

-**Communication with {{site.data.keyword.cloud_notm}} classic resources**</br>
+## Communication with {{site.data.keyword.cloud_notm}} classic resources

-If you need to connect your cluster to resources in your {{site.data.keyword.cloud_notm}} classic infrastructure, you can set up access between one VPC in each region to one {{site.data.keyword.cloud_notm}} classic infrastructure account.
-You must enable the VPC for classic access when you create the VPC, and you cannot convert an existing VPC to use classic access.
+If you need to connect your cluster to resources in your {{site.data.keyword.cloud_notm}} classic infrastructure, you can set up access between a VPC and one {{site.data.keyword.cloud_notm}} classic infrastructure account.
+{: shortdesc}

+Before you connect a VPC to a classic infrastructure account, note the following limitations and requirements:
+* You must enable the VPC for classic access when you create the VPC.
+You cannot convert an existing VPC to use classic access.
+* You can set up classic infrastructure access for only one VPC per region.
+You cannot set up more than one VPC with classic infrastructure access in a region.
+* [Virtual Routing and Forwarding (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) is required in your {{site.data.keyword.cloud_notm}} account.

 To get started, see [Setting up access to your Classic Infrastructure from VPC](/docs/vpc-on-classic-network?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc).

 When you create a VPC with classic infrastructure access, you can set up an [{{site.data.keyword.cloud_notm}} Direct Link](/docs/infrastructure/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link) connection between your classic infrastructure and your remote networks.
 Any clusters that you create in the VPC with classic infrastructure access can access the Direct Link connection.
+{: tip}

 ## Using the strongSwan IPSec VPN service Helm chart
 {: #vpn-setup}